abbasreza-lab/economistdata/README.md

 Re-create The Economist graph using ggplot2

 So I was looking for some materials for ggplot2 and found a Workshop note from Harvard- Data Sciences Services. (http://tutorials.iq.harvard.edu/R/Rgraphics/Rgraphics.html)

 They start with an amazing graph from the Economist and state that we will be able to recreate the graph at the end of the workshop using GGPLOT2.
-Eventhough the materials in the workshop are not enough (not even close) to create a chart like this, it is still an amazing materials for those who want to explore ggplot2 in R.
+Even though the materials in the workshop are not enough (not even close) to create a chart like this, it is still an amazing materials for those who want to explore ggplot2 in R.

-Here is the Economist graph.
 ##Required Packages

 library(ggrepel) #Add point labels